denngie/ansible-galaxy-flexget-daemon/README.md

 flexget_daemon
 =========

-Installs flexget on your server in daemon mode, using IRC as input with a tracker included as an example.
+Installs flexget on your Ubuntu server in daemon mode, using IRC as input with a tracker included as an example.

 Requirements
 ------------